winkydes/winkydes/README.md

 # Hello World! 👋
 My name is Keith and I am a third year undergraduate student from CUHK.
 I am majoring in Mathematics and doing a double minor on computer science and web and cloud computing.
 Here are some personal programming background:

-- Currently working as Android Frontend Developer at AritaOne
+- Android Frontend Developer at AritaOne
-- Developing some fun small projects
+- Web 3 enthusiast
+- Strong interest in web development, specializes in ReactJS
 - Collaborating with others on different projects
 - Looking for a chance to be a software engineer!